balkiranil/Attitude-determination-and-control/README.md

 As the Sun direction vector is determined in ECI, the vectors have to be transformed into Orbit and then Body coordinates using the orbital parameters of the satellite.

+## Earth’s Magnetic Field Vector through the Orbit of the Satellite Using Dipole Model
+The subject of this program is the behavior of the magnetic field vector while sapcecraft's position changes through orbit.
+This data, that the magnetic field vector of Earth directly affects the attitude of the spacecraft.
+As the satellite navigates along its orbit, magnetic field vector differs in a relevant way with the orbital parameters.
+If those parameters are known, then, magnetic field tensor vector that affects satellite can be shown as a function of time analytically.
+Note that, these terms are obtained in the orbit reference frame

+## Simulation of Magnetometer Measurements
+The subject of this program is to understand what magnetometer measurements depend on and some kind of measurement simulation is made.